-The University Neighbourhoods Association has four community gardens where residents can grow their own food and flowers, connecting with the UNA community and the natural world.
+The University Neighbourhoods Association has five community gardens where residents can grow their own food and flowers, connecting with the UNA community and the natural world.

 The UNA provides residents with the opportunity to join community gardens.
 With five garden sites containing over 200 assigned plots plus the Old Barn Children’s Garden, UNA residents can grow their own food and flowers while connecting to their community and environment.